Marshall County Schools (Tennessee): Westhills Television Network

-Westhills Elementary School, of Lewisburg, Tennessee has its own YouTube channel titled Westhills Television Network (WTN for short).
-As of December 4, 2023 the channel has 303 subscribers and is headquartered inside the school.
+Westhills Elementary School, of Lewisburg, Tennessee has its own YouTube channel titled Westhills Television Network (WTN).
+As of March 26, 2026 the channel has 547 subscribers and is headquartered inside the school.

-Athletic Facilities
+Athletic facilities

 In Lewisburg, there is a football field that is shared with both Lewisburg Middle School, and Marshall County High School.
 There is a large fence on the right-side edge of the field because there is also a baseball field that which were both donated from local residents.
 For Lewisburg Middle School, the swim team uses the community center swimming pool, as well as the high school.